Photo Challenge Rules for 2020-2021

 The executive committee reserves the right to add awards to or remove awards from the annual competition.

-22. For Group A, “Photographer of the Year” is the member who has the highest accumulated scores on their top eighteen entries (of a possible 24) for the past competition year.
+22. For Group A, “Photographer of the Year” is the member who has the highest accumulated scores on their top sixteen entries (of a possible 24) for the past competition year.
 For Group B, the “Photographer of the Year” will be the member with at least twelve entries who has the highest accumulated score of their top twelve images.
-Should there be nobody in Group B with twelve entries, the person with the highest accumulated score shall win.
+Should no one in Group B have twelve entries, the person with the highest accumulated score shall win.
 In both groups, extra points will be added to all scores for each “Best of Show,” Second, and Third Place they have received during this period as stated under #14, Scoring and #15, Awards.

 23. “Best New Photographer” award: This award is given to the new (first year) member who has the highest accumulated score on their top eight entries for the past competition year.
 It is clear, if you joined in May or later, that acquiring the minimum number of entries will not be possible.
 Therefore, if you joined after February, you will be considered to be a new member for the following year.
 This gives the new members time to see what Photo Challenges are like, and how they are judged.
 All former members are excluded from the “Best New Photographer” award.